wording

 Kids Birthday RSVP Message Examples Parents Can Copy

-Question: What should you write in an RSVP message for a kids birthday party?
+Question: How do you reply to an RSVP for a kids birthday party?

 TL;DR: The best kids birthday RSVP message is polite, direct, and complete.